The Divide (TV series)

-The Divide is a 2014 legal drama that aired on WE tv.
+The Divide is a 2014 American legal drama television series created by Richard LaGravenese and Tony Goldwyn that aired on WE TV.
 The first season consisted of eight hour-long episodes.
 It premiered on July 16, 2014.
-On October 30, 2014, the series was canceled by WE tv.
+On October 30, 2014, the series was canceled.

-Plot
+Premise

 An exploration of morality, ambition, ethics, politics and race in today's justice system as viewed through the eyes of an impassioned case worker and an equally passionate district attorney whose views vary.